saml1087/repotest/README.md

 **Afterwards,** I went to [Github](https://github.com/) and created a repository.
 That way, I would be able set up a remote repository .
 ##### Steps to create Remote Repository
 1. git remote add origin URL
+2. git add --> git commit -m
-2. git push -u origin master
+3. git push -u origin master
-3. Now you can be able to use git add, commit, and push.
+4. Now you can be able to use git add, commit, and push.